 S.B.
-No. 2794 amends the Penal Code regarding the criminal offense of interference with child custody.
-The bill modifies Sections 25.03(b) and (d) by removing the term "noncustodial" parent and clarifying that a parent commits an offense if they intend to interfere with the lawful custody of a child under 18 years by enticing or persuading the child to leave the custody of either the other parent or guardian, or a person standing in for the custodial parent or guardian.
-Additionally, the bill establishes that an offense under Subsection (b) is classified as a Class C misdemeanor, punishable by a $500 fine, unless the defendant has prior convictions or entices the child to leave the state, in which case it escalates to a state jail felony.
+No. 2794 amends the Texas Penal Code regarding the criminal offense of interference with child custody.
+The bill modifies Sections 25.03(b) and (d) by removing the term "noncustodial" from the definition of the offense, thereby broadening the scope of who can be charged.
+It specifies that a parent commits an offense if they intend to interfere with the lawful custody of a child under 18 years by enticing or persuading the child to leave the custody of either the other parent or guardian, or a person standing in for the custodial parent or guardian.

 Statutes affected: